The Real Incomes Objective, inflation and deflation.

 The fundamental question facing economic analysts is linked to the phrase "pushing on a string" which indicates monetary policy can impact some aspects of the economy but is unable to influence people's motivation to act to deliver the intended outcomes.
 Monetary policy, with post-2008 quantitative easing (QE) has lowered interest rates to almost zero and made available very cheap money to banks.
 Originally with the objective of helping banks "sort out their balance sheets" and to "stimulate growth" this policy has failed to stimulate growth.
 It has generated massive inflation in asset markets and close to recession in the transactional consumer markets.
 This is an example of the policy having pulled money into asset markets and benefiting banks but being unable to improve the state of affairs of the majority of constituents in the transactional consumer products and service markets.
 There has been no impulse at the macroeconomic level to generate any real income multiplier effect in the supply side economy.
 Monetarism is incapable of pushing on the string to change the market circumstances.

 The reason monetary policy cannot stimulate real growth is because it doesn't make use of simple microeconomic principles and especially those related to technological innovation and deflation.
-Policies design to promote the Real Incomes Objective (RIO) can generate a real growth impulse which can affect the whole economy ( see Growth Impetus
+Policies designed to promote the Real Incomes Objective (RIO) can generate a real growth impulse which can affect the whole economy ( see Growth Impetus

 ).
 Under the Real Income Objective there are several policy options all of which permit the policy makers, "push on their strings" to keep the economy in a sustained state of real incomes growth which is something monetary policy has never attained.